ramzigz/myprofile/README.md

 Hey there 👋

-I’m Ramzi, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I’m Ramzi, a software engineer, i have 3 years experience working as a fullStack JS (MERN) developer

 <!-- Want to know more about me?
 [Check out my portfolio.](https://) -->